sharma7056/renuinde577project/SupervisedLearning/7 - naive bayes classifier/README.md

 - Text classification/ Spam Filtering/ Sentiment Analysis
 - Recommendation Systems

-A significant advantage of Naive Bayes compared to other algorithms such as SVM and Ensemble methods lies in its probabilistic approach.
-This allows it to compute and generate outputs instantaneously in real-time.

 Bayes Rule is represented by the following algorithm (also at the top of this page):
 P(A|B) = (P(B|A) * P(A)) / P(B).
 This tells us how often A happens *given that* B happens, when we know how often B happens *given that* A happens, how likely A is on its own, and how likely B is on its own.